LaWebcapsule/directus9/directus/readme.md

 ## License

 Directus is released under the [GPLv3 license](./license).
 Monospace Inc owns all Directus trademarks, logos, and intellectual property on behalf of our project's community.
 Copyright © 2004-2020, Monospace Inc.

+**This repository is a fork of the Directus 9.
+We have no intention to violate any rights of the Monoscpace Inc. If we misunderstood the scope of the license, please contact us and we will make the appropriate modification.**